 15% of GCSE: Composition 2: Students will compose a piece based on a task set by the teacher.

-All compositions will be written using Sibelius Software.
+All compositions will be written using either Logic Pro or Sibelius software.

 Unit 3: Listening and Appraising Examination: 40% of GCSE: Students will study the written scores and interpret various musical features from four areas of study.